Audrey-me/nodejs-app-ecs-deployment/README.md

 - Basic knowledge of AWS, VPCs, Subnets, EC2, and security groups.
 - An EC2 instance launched with a public IP address, and you have downloaded the associated `.pem` private key file.

-## Step 1: SSH into Your EC2 Instance
+## Step 1: Set Up an EC2 Instance and SSH into it

+1. Create a security group, VPCs and Subnets for your EC2 instance
 1. Open your terminal.
 2. Use the `ssh` command to connect to your EC2 instance using the public IP address and the private key file you downloaded: